 This chapter will focus on participants developing awareness of their body, thoughts, and sensations arising from their experience.
 It will provide activities so participants may learn to apply mindful awareness to all aspects of their bodily experience.
 Participants are instructed to mindfully notice what they see, hear, taste, feel, and smell.
 They will learn how to cultivate an open, curious, and gentle attitude of mindfulness towards what they sense and feel about the hassles occurring in their lives.

 Chapter 3: Do You Live in the Present Moment?

 This chapter will help participants choose to fully observe the events and feelings that are happening to their internal and external experiences right now.
-It will help participants let go of the need to continually focus on the past or the future and to bring their full awareness to each moment in time.
+It will help participants let go of the need to focus continually on the past or the future and bring their full awareness to each moment in time.